T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Experiments

-\textbf{Our proposed metrics.} \textit{Disentangled BLIP-VQA} (denoted as \textit{B-VQA}) is our proposed evaluation metric for attribute binding. \textit{UniDet} is our proposed UniDet-based spatial relationship evaluation metric. \textit{3-in-1} computes the average score of CLIPScore, Disentangled BLIP-VQA, and UniDet, as the evaluation metric for complex compositions. \textit{MiniGPT4-Chain-of-Thought} (denoted as \textit{mGPT-CoT}) serves as a unified metric for all types of compositional prompts based on multimodal LLM.
+\textbf{Our proposed metrics.} \textit{Disentangled BLIP-VQA} (denoted as \textit{B-VQA}) is our proposed evaluation metric for attribute binding. \textit{UniDet} is our proposed metric for 2D/3D-spatial relationships and numeracy evaluation metric.

+For evaluating MLLM to serve as a metric, we assess three models, and propose MLLM-based metric for non-spatial relationship and complex compositions: \textit{MiniGPT4} (denoted as \textit{mGPT}), \textit{ShareGPT4V} (denoted as \textit{Share}), and \textit{GPT-4V}.
+Due to the restricted quota for GPT-4V, we conducted evaluations on one-fifth of the images of~\name~(\textit{i.e.}, 600 images for each category).
+To boost capability of MLLM, we apply Chain-of-Thought~\cite{wei2022chain} (denoted as \textit{-CoT}) for mGPT and ShareGPT4V.

-\textbf{Human evaluation.} For human evaluation of each sub-category, we randomly select 25 prompts and generate 2 images per prompt, resulting in 300 images per model in total.
+\textbf{Human evaluation.} For human evaluation of each sub-category, we randomly select 25 prompts and generate 2 images per prompt, resulting in 300 images generated with 200 prompts per model in total.
+The testing set includes 300 prompts for each sub-category, resulting in 2,400 prompts in total.
+The prompt sampling rate for human evaluation is $8.33\%$.
 We utilize Amazon Mechanical Turk and ask three workers to score each generated-image-text pair independently based on the image-text alignment.
-The worker can choose a score from $\{1,2,3,4,5\}$ and we normalize the scores by dividing them by 5.
+The worker can choose a score from $\{1,2,3,4,5\}$, as shown in Figure~\ref{fig:AMT1}-\ref{fig:AMT3}.
+We normalize the scores by dividing them by 5.
 We then compute the average score across all images and all workers.